lachsverdauer/Email-Bomb-lookout/README.md

    On sms4sats.com you can rent a sim card of your choice for 4 hours.
 It costs approximatley 15 USDT in Statoshi Coin.

-   You can use satoshi wallet for payment.
+   You can use satoshi wallet app for payment.

+## For anonymity:

+   - Use the rented SIM-Cards on sms4sats.com
+   - Use a public wifi
+   - Use a VPN Service of other form of proxy

+## Disclaimer

+This project is provided for educational purposes only.
+I am not responsible for any misuse or illegal activities that may arise from the use of this project.